Design your own tool

 Actually our technology induces rings, not points.

-The elementary structure, i.e. the fluorescent element at the root of any pattern, is an empty cylinder whose dimensions can be adjusted: the length (FWHM) can be varied from 0.5 to 10 µm, the diameter (FWHM) from 0.5 to 2 µm, and the wall thickness (FWHM) from 120 to 550 nm.
+The elementary structure, i.e. the fluorescent element at the root of any pattern, is an empty cylinder whose dimensions can be adjusted: the length (FWHM) can be either 0.7 or 8 µm, the diameter (FWHM) either 0.7 or 1.8 µm, and the wall thickness (FWHM) either 110 or 550 nm.
 The section of this cylinder is a ring with the corresponding dimensions.

 From this elementary structure, any 3D fluorescent pattern can be painted, from sub-micrometer to centimeter scales.
 Additionally linear, circular or more complex trajectories at different depths can be painted, with different fluorescent intensity levels.